-2) The evaluator shall present a server certificate that contains a valid identifier as an attribute type other than the expected attribute type (e.g. if the TOE is configured to expect id-atserialNumber=correct_identifier, the certificate could instead include id-at-name=correct_identifier), and does not contain the SAN extension.
+- 2) The evaluator shall present a server certificate that contains a valid identifier as an attribute type other than the expected attribute type (e.g. if the TOE is configured to expect id-atserialNumber=correct_identifier, the certificate could instead include id-at-name=correct_identifier), and does not contain the SAN extension.
 The evaluator shall verify that the connection fails.
 Remark: Some systems might require the presence of the SAN extension.
 In this case the connection would still fail but for the reason of the missing SAN extension instead of the mismatch of CN and reference identifier.
-Both reasons are acceptable to pass this test.

-3) The evaluator shall present a server certificate that contains a Subject attribute type that matches the reference identifier and does not contain the SAN extension.
-The evaluator shall verify that the connection succeeds.

-4) The evaluator shall confirm that all use of wildcards results in connection failure regardless of whether the wildcards are used in the left or right side of the presented identifier.
+Both reasons are acceptable to pass this test. - 3) The evaluator shall present a server certificate that contains a Subject attribute type that matches the reference identifier and does not contain the SAN extension.
+The evaluator shall verify that the connection succeeds. - 4) The evaluator shall confirm that all use of wildcards results in connection failure regardless of whether the wildcards are used in the left or right side of the presented identifier.
 (Remark: Use of wildcards is not addressed within RFC 5280.)

 The TOE utilizes TLS for FTP_ITC.1 and FTP_TRP communications, therefore tests 1 through 6 are applicable.

 The evaluator performed tests 1 through 5 using a reference identifier that was a DNS name.
-The evaluator also performed tests 1 through 4 and test 6 using a reference identifier that was an IPv4.
+The evaluator also performed tests 1 through 4 and test 6 using a reference identifier that was a IPv4.

 Test 1: The TOE was configured to expect the reference identifiers in either the CN-ID or DN-ID.
 The evaluator then established a TLS session from the TOE targeting a server using a valid certificate with a CN matching the reference name configured in the TOE client.
 Using a network sniffer to capture the TLS session negotiation the evaluator examined the traffic capture and observed a successful connection.
-The evaluator then established a TLS session from the TOE targeting a server certificate that does not contain an identifier in either the Subject Alternative Name (SAN) or Common Name (CN) that matches the reference identifier.
-Using a network sniffer to capture the TLS session negotiation the evaluator examined the traffic capture determined the traffic capture the TLS session negotiation the evaluator examined the traffic capture the TLS session negotiation the evaluator examined the traffic capture and observed that the TLS session negotiation the evaluator examined the traffic capture and observed that the TLS session was not negotiated successfully.
+The evaluator then established a TLS session from the TOE targeting a server using a server certificate that does not contain an identifier in either the Subject Alternative Name (SAN) or Common Name (CN) that matches the reference identifier.
+Using a network sniffer to capture the TLS session negotiation the evaluator examined the traffic capture and observed that the TLS session was not negotiated successfully.